matfij/workout-composer/README.md

 ## Workout Composer

-Helps you plan your workout schedule.
+This app will allow you to create a training plan in just a few seconds.